 Darker Than Black

-Heaven’s Gate arrived in South America ten years ago, while Hell’s Gate came in Japan ten years ago, obscuring the once-familiar night sky with an unpleasant skyscape.
+Heaven’s Gate arrived in South America ten years ago, while the nether region’s Gate came in Japan ten years ago, obscuring the once-familiar night sky with an unpleasant skyscape.
 These Gates are spaces where the laws of physics are ignored for unknown reasons.
 Contractors evolved with the appearance of the Gates, who are granted extraordinary talents in return for their humanity.

-Section 4 Chief Misaki Kirihara gets into conflict with a famed Contractor dubbed Hei in the Japanese city bordering Hell’s Gate.
-In the underground world, Hei is known as “Black Reaper,” and, like his colleagues, he executes tasks for the mysterious Syndicate while peeping into a diabolical conspiracy that could wipe Contractors off the face of the Earth.
+Section 4 Chief Misaki Kirihara gets into conflict with a famed Contractor dubbed Hei in the Japanese city bordering the nether region’s Gate.
+In the underground world, Hei is known as “Black Reaper,” and, like his colleagues, he takes the life of tasks for the mysterious Syndicate while peeping into a diabolical theory that could wipe Contractors off the face of the Earth.